mintlu8/bevy_defer/README.md

 * Why not `bevy_tasks`?

 `bevy_defer` provides mutable world access.
+All `bevy_defer` futures can access the currently running bevy `World` as a in memory database.
 The user can schedule tasks and mutate the world at the same time.

-* For library authors

-Avoid depending on `bevy_defer` as much as possible, as it is preferable to be runtime agnostic.
-If you need to spawn a task and do not need to mutate the world, try spawn it on `bevy_tasks` and let the user `await` it in `bevy_defer`.

 ## Bridging Sync and Async